icon

 Blue light wavelengths / glare + brightness

-The brightness and color of light trigger most symptoms of light sensitivity: specifically, the bluer range of the visible color spectrum.
+The brightness and color of light trigger most symptoms of light sensitivity.
+More specifically, we're talking about the high energy blue-violet wavelengths of the visible light spectrum.

 What are the best light bulbs for sensitive eyes?